iszell/bitfire/readme+4.txt

 The structure of the latest binary release:
  - acme/
    - acme.exe: ACME cross-assembler version 0.96.2
-   - docs/: all the docs TXT files for ACME
+   - docs/: all .txt doc files that come with the assembler
  - bitfire/
    - bitnax.exe: packer based on doynax.
    - d64write.exe: image writer tool that can copy files to disk image in normal